Rename Your File

 The middle button is the Home Networks view.
 If selected, you will only see networks within your home organization (that you have access to) in the network list.
 Your content feed will only be from these networks.

-The right button is the Selected Networks view.
+The right button is the Pinned Networks view.
 If selected, you will only see networks that you have chosen to see under your settings.
 This is your own customized view of the Pilot feed.

 To search for a file, click the search button at the top.
 Type in a keyword and hit enter.
 The system will search for the keyword in any file names, user names, associated Metadata and transcription.